irjensen/dcgan-tensorflow/README.md

 ```

 ### Generating Images
 Use `generate.py` to generate images after the model has been trained.
 You must use `--checkpoint` to point the generator at a checkpoint directory saved during training. **The checkpoint directory must include the .meta file as well as the checkpoint file**.
 Use `output-dir` to specify where to place the generated images.
 Use `--num-images` to specify the quantity of images to generate and `--name` to name them (dont include a file extension).
 You can also use `--grid-size` generate multiple samples per image and arrange them in a square grid.
+[More details here](docs.md).
-Example usage:
+- Example usage:
 ```
 python3 generate.py --checkpoint ./ckpt/ \
   --output-dir ./output/ \